dxw/playbook/guides/agile-delivery-phases.md

 * Keep improving how your team works
 * Fail fast and learn quickly
 * Responding to change over following a plan
-* This is a test point.
-Please ignore.

 The Service Manual describes four stages of agile delivery: